LeoECSCommunity/ecslite-unity-ugui/README.md

 > Tested on unity 2020.3 (dependent on it) and contains assembly definition for compiling to separate assembly file for performance reason.

-> Dependent on [LeoECS Lite](https://github.com/Leopotam/ecslite) - ECS framework should be imported to unity project first.
+> Dependent on [LeoECS Lite](https://github.com/Leopotam/ecslite) - dependency should be imported to unity project first.
+> Dependent on [LeoECS Lite Extended systems](https://github.com/Leopotam/ecslite-extendedsystems) - dependency should be imported to unity project first.

 # Table of content
 * [Socials](#socials)